RamAnbalagan/FrontEnd-Prep-Guide/Vanilla JS/Basics/basics.md

 **Quirks of Arrays**
 * arrays are numerically indexed (as you'd expect), but the tricky thing is that they also are objects that can have string keys/properties added to them (but which don't count toward the length of the array):

-* You can use slice(..) and Array.from(..) methods to convery array liek values to a true array.
+* You can use slice(..) and Array.from(..) methods to convery array like values to a true array.

  * Using delete on an array value will remove that slot from the array, but even if you remove the final element, it does not update the length property, so be careful!